 The Camanachd Association work closely with agencies such as sportscotland, Children 1st, Police Scotland and NSPCC to protect people at all levels from harm.
 In cases of concern, we will act swiftly and appropriately using our established case management procedures.
 The Camanachd Association is committed to providing a safe and enjoyable sport.

-An up to date version of the full procedures is available below or from the CA Office.
 If you have any concerns at any time please contact our Child Protection Officer, Ronald Ross at the Camanachd Association

 © 2017 Shinty.com